andyparfei/kickstart/README.md

 To get started, create your own copy of the project for development.
 There are two options:

-- "Use this template": use this Github button if you want to build your own project using CMSaasStarter as a starter template and you aren't planning on contributing work back to the public open source project.
+- "Use this template": use this Github button if you want to build your own project using kickstart as a starter template and you aren't planning on contributing work back to the public open source project.
 See [Github Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
 - "Fork": use this button if you want contribute some or all of your work back to the public open source project.
-It will keep the full commit history, and be easier to create PRs back to CMSaasStarter.
+It will keep the full commit history, and be easier to create PRs back to kickstart.

 ## Setup Local Development